 The multinational pharmaceutical corporations that manufacture and distribute vaccines in the US benefit from extraordinary market access and almost complete legal protections.
-The federal government recommends a specific childhood vaccine schedule of over 70 doses of 16 vaccines and, guided by this schedule, all 50 states mandate vaccines for daycare and school admission.
+The federal government recommends a childhood vaccine schedule of over 70 doses of 17 vaccines.
+Guided by this schedule, all 50 states mandate vaccines for daycare and school admission.
 Primary care physicians administer vaccines to children according to the federal schedule as standard of care medicine, starting in hospitals on the day of birth.
 Health insurance plans and government entitlement programs cover the cost of vaccines.

-Parents and advocates argued strongly for the 1986 Act to include language that protects a consumer’s right to sue the drug manufacturer when the Vaccine Court denied federal compensation, or the company had access to the technology to make a safer product but declined to do so.
-All stakeholders understood the vital role of tort liability as the pivotal assurance safeguarding the safety of American children.
+Parents and advocates argued strongly for the 1986 Act to include language that protects a consumer’s right to sue the drug manufacturer when the Vaccine Court denies federal compensation, or when the company has access to the technology to make a safer product but declined to do so.
+All stakeholders understood the vital role of accountability in a court of law as the pivotal assurance safeguarding the safety of American children.
 Parents wanted it and industry didn’t.
 Industry prevailed.
-The Supreme Court’s interpretation of the 1986 Act, however, closed the doors to design defect liability and left the pharmaceutical companies near liability-free access to the market of 72 million American children.

-To date, the Vaccine Court has paid out approximately $4 billion in compensation for harm and death caused by vaccines, representing an estimated one percent of the actual damages.
+To date, the Vaccine Court has paid out approximately $4.7 billion in compensation for harm and death caused by vaccines.
 The Vaccine Court is an obligatory administrative program (in lieu of legal recourse) to give families an avenue for potential compensation and a level of justice for government-mandated vaccinations.
 The existence of the Vaccine Court, however, does not justify the indemnification of the pharmaceutical industry nor is it adequate protection for the health of our children and future generations.
-During the same time period, following the dramatic increase in the number of vaccines and doses on the CDC’s recommended childhood schedule, the rates of chronic, autoimmune, and neurodevelopmental disorders in US children more than quadrupled.

 Tell the President of the United States and Congress that vaccine hesitancy will continue to grow so long as there is no incentive for vaccine manufacturers to make the safest product possible.
 We uphold the preservation of human rights, legal due process, and alignment of interests through free market forces, especially when it comes to products mandated for American children.